mauritssilvis/darts/cli/java-darts-cli/README.md

 ### 2.3 Get help

-In addition to consulting this online documentation, requesting command-line help regarding `darts` is possible.
+In addition to consulting this online documentation, one can request command-line help from `darts` itself.

 To receive general information about `darts` or to see which subcommands are available, execute: